 Janhvi Kapoor, Sonam Kapoor Spotted At Club; Alia Bhatt’s Comfy Airport Look

 Bollywood beauties Janhvi Kapoor and Sonam Kapoor were spotted at a popular club in Juhu, Mumbai on Tuesday night.
 Both the ladies looked gorgeous in their club wear ensembles.
 Actress Parineeti Chopra was spotted at the Mehboob Studios in Bandra.
 She looked cool in casual wear as she was snapped by the shutterbugs.
 Jacqueline Fernandez went out for a movie night donning a casual look.
-Alia Bhatt was snapped travelling comfortably at a private airport.
+Alia Bhatt was snapped wearing comfy clothes at a private airport.
 Take a look!

 Janhvi Heads To Club